 Treat.
 Treatment is about taking specific action, beginning with self-care, leadership, and peer support.
-There is a plethora of resources available at our disposal.
-I implore you to utilize these resources to stay in and get back into the fight.
+There is a plethora of resources available to stay in and get back into the fight.
 If you are feeling overwhelmed due to your life stressors, you should seek help immediately from your battle buddy, leadership, Chaplain, or medical providers.
 There is always hope.
-We need you here, with us, to fight the good fight.
-Please use the Veterans Crisis Line at 988 (then press 1), visit www.veteranscrisisline.net or text 838255 to receive 24/7, confidential crisis support.
+We need you here, with us to fight the fight.
+Please use the Veterans Crisis Line at 988 (then press I), visit www.veteranscrisisline.net, or text 838255 to receive 24/7, confidential crisis support.
 We as a command are here to support you in your time of need.